-Although sports betting isn’t allowed in Georgia, there are no laws that specifically prohibit the action.
-Rather, it is illegal to create a sportsbook with how the laws currently are.
-Betting laws are not usually there to punish bettors for placing their bets because they are there to criminalize illegal sportsbooks and bet makers.
-This is largely due to the fact that illegal gambling was running rampant in the country during the 1950s and the 60s.
+Although no sportsbooks cannot open in the state right now, there are no Georgia sports betting laws that forbid betting on your favorite teams.
+Betting laws are not usually there to punish bettors for placing their bets because they are there to criminalize unlicensed sportsbooks and bookies.
+This is largely due to the fact that underground gambling was running rampant in the country during the 1950s and the 60s.
 But now that is out of the way, federal laws are now being overturned to allow states to expand on gambling.
 An example of this is the Professional and Amateur Sports Protection Act (PASPA) was overturned by the Supreme Court in mid-2018.

 The Legality Of Sports Betting In Georgia

 As it currently stands, you cannot bet on sports in any land-based locations while you are in Georgia.
 Sure, a casual bet between friends should be fine, but no one should act as a sportsbook or make a profit by providing odds.
-But things are changing and there is a good chance that sportsbooks are coming soon to Georgia.
-If lawmakers are successful and passing GA HB 570, then sportsbooks are going to be on their way.
+Like we have already said, lawmakers failed to pass sports betting legislation that would change this.
+But there could be in the chance in the future that such laws are passed.

-Until then, going to legal gambling sites is your best option to bet on sports.
-That is because there are no Georgia laws that make it illegal to place your bets online.
-Although there is language in Georgia and federal laws that may sound like you are not allowed to make your bets online, that is not the case.
-The laws in place right now are there to criminalize illegal sportsbooks.
-Going to an offshore online sportsbook is not illegal and it has been the number one way Georgia residents have been enjoying betting on sports for over a decade.
+Until then, going online to legal gambling sites is your best option to place your bets on sports.
+This is due to the fact that no law criminalizes the act of betting on sports in Georgia.
+Federal laws that are currently in place are made to punish sportsbooks who are unlicensed in the United States.
+Going to an offshore online sportsbook is not against any laws and it has been the number one way Georgia residents have been enjoying betting on sports for over a decade.

 Where To Legally Bet On Sports In Georgia

 Online offshore sportsbooks have been available for residents for decades.
 They are perfectly legal because they are based outside of Georgia and the United States.
 They operate legally in their respective countries and they are licensed to take in players from Georgia.
 Using our recommended online sportsbooks will provide you the best sports betting experience you can find on the internet.
-In the future, there might be land-based locations that will open up sportsbooks.
-If you want that to happen, contact your local state representative so they can push for sports betting to be legalized.
+These will fill the gaps as lawmakers attempt in future legislative sessions to legalize state-based sportsbooks.
+For now, legal Georgia sports betting sites are the best way to bet on sports if you want to avoid traveling.

 - LEGAL SPORTSBOOKS